 - providing access would have an unreasonable impact on the privacy of other individuals;

-- providing access would pose a serious and imminent threat to the life or health of any individual
+- providing access would pose a serious and imminent threat to the life or health of any individual; and

 - denying access is required or authorised by or under law.

 We aim to address all requests to access or correct information within 2 working days.
-We will not charge any fee for your access request but may charge an administrative fee for providing a copy of your information.
+We will not charge any fee for an access request but may charge an administrative fee for providing a copy of an individual’s information.

 Maintaining the Quality of Your Personal Information